Political positions of John Delaney: Taxes

 Delaney has voted in support of a number of tax relief bills.
 He voted in support of America's Small Business Tax Relief Act of 2014 and America's Small Business Tax Relief Act of 2015.
 He has also voted in support of American Research and Competitiveness Act of 2015 and the S Corporation Permanent Tax Relief Act of 2014.

-Delaney voted in opposition to the Tax Cuts and Jobs Act of 2017.
+Delaney voted against the Tax Cuts and Jobs Act of 2017.

 Delaney has voted against the repeal of the estate tax.

 To address the national debt, Delaney has proposed several tax-related measures.
 This includes creating more revenues by closing certain corporate tax loopholes and imposing a "Buffett style" rule on individuals making over $1 million in annual income.
 It also includes raising the cap on Social Security taxes.
 Delaney champions a form of the "Buffet rule" should be implemented that incorporates aligning capital gains tax rates with ordinary income tax rates.
 He argues that a lower capital gains tax is unneeded, an outdated incentive that contributes significantly to structural unfairness in the United States tax code by allowing investors to pay lower rates than workers.
 However, Delaney advocates for instituting a higher capital gains tax rate for short-term investing, accompanied by very low rates for investors who hold their investments for ten years or more.
 He believes that these measures would both benefit investment in startups and infrastructure.

 To also address the national debt, Delaney proposes rolling back tax cuts Republicans have given to high earners and raising the corporate tax rate to approximately 27%.